gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 .. py:function:: random.random()

 | The key function, **randomkey**,  returns a random floating number between 0 and 1.
 | A parameter is required, since the sorted function will pass in the object from a list that is being sorted.
+The parameter used below is **element**.
+Note that it is not used in the function code itself.

 .. code-block:: python